 Why This Program Matters

-South Korea became a "super-aged society" in 2025 β€” meaning more than 20% of the population is over 65.
-They do not have enough caregivers.
+South Korea officially became a "super-aged society" in 2025 over 20% of the population is now over 65.
+The country does not have enough caregivers.
 The government is now opening its doors to foreign workers in a structured, legal, government-backed way.

 21.2%